 The European Commission, located in Brussels, is the core executive body at the heart of the EU.
-It houses about 20 000 officials, is vertically specialized into eight grades and headed by a collegium of Commissioners, and it is horizontally specialized according to purpose and function into 23 semi-autonomous Directorate Generals (DGs), a number of internal and general services, and several hundred Units.
-In several regards the Commission mirrors the functional and process organization of national executive bodies (Egeberg and Trondal 1999; Stevens and Stevens 2001, 166).
+It houses about 20 000 officials, is vertically specialized into eight grades, headed by a collegium of Commissioners, and it is horizontally specialized according to purpose and function into 23 semi-autonomous Directorate Generals (DGs), a number of internal and general services, and several hundred Units.
+In several regards the Commission mirrors the functional and process organization of national executive bodies (Egeberg and Trondal, 1999; Lequesne, 2000; Stevens and Stevens, 2001, 166) (H1).

-Despite the existence of several competing dynamics within the Commission, balancing between institutional autonomy and dependence on the member-states (Christiansen 1997), this institution exhibits a strong supranational and transgovernmental modus operandi.
-Previous studies have indicated an integral supranational identity among Commissioners and top Commission bureaucrats.
-However, more intergovernmental dynamics strive constantly for attention (Hooghe 2001; Kassim and Menon 2004).
-Intergovernmental dynamics reflect partly the national origins of the Commission officials and partly elements of territorial organization within the Commission services, primarily at the Commissioner and Cabinet levels (Egeberg 2003c; Egeberg and Trondal 1999).
-By contrast, transgovernmental dynamics reflect the functional organization of the Commission DGs and Units and the professional expertise of the officials.
+Despite the existence of several competing dynamics within the Commission, balancing between institutional autonomy and dependence on the member-states (Christiansen, 1997; Lequesne, 2000), this institution exhibits a strong supranational and transgovernmental modus operandi.
+Previous studies indicate an integral supranational identity among Commissioners and top Commission bureaucrats.
+A Study by Egeberg (2004) indicates that the College of European Commissioners is first and foremost governed by their sector portfolio interests (H1) and less by their external party belongings and country of origin.
+However, more intergovernmental dynamics strive constantly for attention within the Commission apparatus, for example, concerning budgetary matters and personnel policy (Egeberg, 2004; Hooghe, 2001; Kassim and Menon, 2004).
+Intergovernmental dynamics reflect partly the national origins of the Commission officials (H5) and partly elements of territorial organization within the Commission services, primarily at the Commissioner and Cabinet levels (Egeberg, 2003c; Egeberg and Trondal, 1999) (H1).
+By contrast, transgovernmental dynamics reflect the functional organization of the Commission DGs and Units and the professional expertise of the officials (H1).

-The role perceptions and decision-making behavior of Commission officials is also accounted for by considering their sectoral Commission portfolios (Nugent 2001).
-Functional roles and behavioral patterns in the Commission are also due to close interaction with sectorally organized institutions outside the Commission, such as domestic sector ministries, industry and interest organizations.
-Moreover, Morten Egeberg (2003b) argues that sector roles and decision-making behavior among Commission officials reflect their recruitment to the Commission.
-He shows that top Commission officials are recruited on the basis of merit and not on the basis of national flags, accompanying sectoral behavior that is closely linked to their Commission portfolio.
-Moreover, a meritocratic system is recently enhanced in the Staff Regulations with respect to internal promotion (Coull and Lewis 2003).
-However, the merit principle is indeed challenged by recent and current enlargements of the Union (Kassim and Menon 2004, 19; Stevens and Stevens 2001, 95).
-Upholding a geographical balance of Agrade civil servants through secondment contracts may serve the purpose of upholding national allegiances among top Commission officials.
+The role perceptions and decision-making behavior of Commission officials is foremost accounted for by considering their sectoral Commission portfolios (Nugent, 2001).
+Moreover, functional roles and behavioral patterns in the Commission can be accounted for by considering the close interaction that Commission officials have with sectorally organized institutions outside the Commission, such as domestic sector ministries, industry and interest organizations (H4).
+Moreover, Egeberg (2003b) argues that sector roles and decision-making behavior among Commission officials may reflect their recruitment to the Commission.
+He shows that top Commission officials are recruited on the basis of merit and not on the basis of national flags, accompanying sectoral behavior that is closely associated with their Commission portfolio (H3).
+The meritocratic system is recently enhanced in the Staff Regulations with respect to internal promotion (Coull and Lewis, 2003).
+However, the merit principle is indeed challenged by recent and current enlargements of the Union (Kassim and Menon, 2004, 19; Stevens and Stevens, 2001, 95).
+Upholding a geographical balance of Agrade civil servants through secondment contracts may serve the purpose of upholding national allegiances among newly recruited top Commission officials from the new membercountries (H3).